 Increased Development - Work to streamline the Anchorage development process and provide incentives to bring capital projects to the city.
+Foster an atmosphere that welcomes business investment through stable taxes and restrained government spending.

 Mayor Bronson is committed to planning for the long-term success of our community by expanding development and streamlining private projects that bring economic development to Anchorage while maintaining the character of the current neighborhoods.
 Development projects around Anchorage encourage revitalization, create jobs, and develop opportunities for the community.